datacommonsorg/docsite/api/sheets/get_name.md

 ## Examples {#examples}

-This section contains examples of returning the names associated with given DCIDs.
+This section contains examples of returning the names associated with given node DCIDs.

 ### Example 1: Retrieve the Name of a Country by its DCID